Click HERE to watch the video.

 But there’s a new wrinkle bubbling right under the surface, isn’t there?

-Because after nearly two years of sheltering-in-place, staring at your navel, considering your options, maybe you're not so excited about going back to the status quo.
-Maybe you don't want business as usual to be so usual anymore.
+Because after nearly two years of sheltering-in-place, staring at your navel, considering your options, maybe you’re not so excited about going back to the status quo.
+Maybe you don’t want to be so usual anymore.

 Maybe you’re at a turning point.
 You want to stick with what you know, what you love, but you want to do it differently too.
 Trouble is, there are so many things you could do and so many different ways to do them that it’s hard to decide which is the correct course.
 It’s an embarrassment of riches so to speak.